Endodontic Microsurgery (‘Apicectomy’)

-Essentially, the endodontist peels back the overlying gum tissue over the site of the root infection so that he/she can directly visualise the offending tissue.
-The inflamed tissue is then removed together with the infected root-end.
-A small filling is then place back up inside the root canal to seal the remaining root filling, and then the gum tissues are stitched back so that they can heal normally.
+Essentially, the overlying gum tissue over the site of the root infection is peeled back so direct access is made to visualise the infected tissue.
+The tissue is then removed together with the infected root-end.
+A small root filling is then placed back into the root canal to seal the root, and the gum tissues are stitched back so that they can heal normally.

 Over the first few weeks the gums will heal back to their normal appearance and over a period of months, the bone will heal round the end of the roots.

 For more information on the procedure please see the video here:

 You can also see the stages of this procedure here, with images courtesy of the AAE, “Your guide to Endodontic Surgery”:

 The whole procedure is performed under local anaesthetic so that everything around the tooth is numb and you will not feel any pain.
 When the anaesthetic has worn off and for a few days after the procedure, there will be some soreness in the gums.

 Evidence shows that taking an anti-inflammatory just before and after the treatment (e.g. 400 mg ibuprofen, “Nurofen Plus”), or if you have a medical condition that precludes you taking his type of painkiller (e.g. asthma, gastric ulcer) then 1000mg Paracetomol will help minimise the discomfort.